Phrase-in-Context/eval/README.md

 bash eval_qa.sh evaluate_model ${DATASET} ${DATASET_CONFIG} ${MODEL}
 ```
 * `DATASET_CONFIG` can only be exported to an empty string `""` since PSD has only one version.
 Regarding `MODEL`, you can follow the provided list in the PR section to train and evaluate other models.
+* The results of training and evaluation are stored under the folder `../results/phrase_sense_disambiguation`

 <!-- ### 2.
 Evaluate your own models -->